dwebdesigner-josh/gmail_backup/ReadMe.md

     - Name: e.g., DesktopClient
     - Click Create
     - Click Download JSON on the credentials page — save this file as credentials.json and once you have the applocation directory created below, move this credentials.json file into that same folder as your .py script
+- Enable Gmail API
+  - In your project dashboard, go to the Navigation menu (≡) → APIs & Services → Library
+  - Search for Gmail API
+  - Click Gmail API, then click Enable

 On your local environment:
 - install Python https://www.python.org/downloads/